mtoensing/Docker-Minecraft-PaperMC-Server/README.md

 TZ = Europe/Berlin

 Sets the timezone for the container.
+A list of valid values can be found on wikipedia: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones

 ## Tutorial